Arcadia-Science/capsids/README.md

 # Searching for Capsids in Venom Proteomes

-This README documents searching for viral capsid proteins sets of venom transcriptomes.
-To use the scripts and programs described in the README, create an environment with:
+This repo documents searching for viral capsid proteins in venom transcriptomes.
+This repository is associated with the pub [Identification of capsid-like proteins in venomous and parasitic animals](https://doi.org/10.57844/arcadia-14b2-6f27).
+To use the scripts in this repo, create an environment with:
 ```
 conda env create -n capsid_searches -f environment.yml
 ```

 The most updated set of results are in `2023-06-01-updated-vog-results` where VOG capsid HMMs were run against the entire venom/tick database and additional tick proteins from the TSA.
 The specific capsid VOGs from release 217 are listed in `metadata/Updated_capsid_VOGs_v217.txt`.

 ## Searching for viral capsid proteins
 Run capsid HMMs against sets of venomous species proteins with `python3 scripts/run_parse_hmms.py dbs/capsid_hmm.hmm proteins/all_proteins/all_venom_proteins.fasta --evalue 1e0` with no evalue cutoff.
 The results are in `results/2023-04-11_capsid_v1/` where I experimented with some different evalue cutoffs before settling with no cutoffs.